Prompting 101

 Best practices

 - Keep assertions short and specific.
 Break down complex assertions into smaller, more manageable parts.
 This helps the AI understand the context and reduces the chance of misinterpretation.
+We recommend using no more than 20 words.

 - Provide useful context.
 To avoid misinterpretations, include information such as a specific part of the page the AI should focus on or the element you are looking for.